eclipse-iceoryx/iceoryx2/examples/rust/request_response/README.md

      of scope.
    * Check whether the corresponding `PendingResponse` on the `Client` side is still connected.
+3. Send one `Response` by using the slower copy API.
-3. Loans memory via the `ActiveRequest` for a `ResponseMut` to send a response to this specific request.
+4. Loans memory via the `ActiveRequest` for a `ResponseMut` to send a response.

+Sending multiple responses demonstrates the streaming API.
+The `ActiveRequest` and the `PendingResponse` can call `is_connected()` to see if the corresponding counterpart is still sending/receiving responses.
+As soon as the `ActiveRequest` or `PendingResponse` went out-of-scope `is_connected()` will return `false`.

 In this example, both the client and server print the received and sent data to the console.